0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 In fact there is a lack of data to this problem only *"Measuring the Evolution of a Scientific Field through Citation Frames D.Jurgens et al."* proposed a really good dataset [Teufeljson](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Datasets/teufel-json.tar.gz) thanks to ACL Anthology Network Corpus.
 But there is some problems here, this dataset is quiet heavy due to information duplication.
 Also, this dataset isn't annotated with polarity it's only with 6 classes that I described after.

 <a name="CitationSentimentCorpus"></a>
-There is also the dataset : [Citation sentiment corpus](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Datasets/Citation_sentiment_corpus.zip), this one look really good, indeed it use objective/positive/negative classes, but one problem is that citation's contexts are in html files. and aren't annotated directly.
+There is also the dataset : [Citation sentiment corpus](https://github.com/0AlphaZero0/Sentiment-Analysis-EuropePMC/blob/master/Datasets/Citation_sentiment_corpus.zip), this one look really good, indeed it use objective/positive/negative classes, but one problem is that we don't work with positive or negative labels.

 ***One solution could be to create my own dataset***